 Allow seeds to soak and chill.
 They will thicken and take on a pudding / gel-like consistency!

 Portion pudding into small bowls or glass jars and add your favorite toppings!
-I like to add non-dairy whip cream and a sprinkle of cinnamon or nutmeg!
+I like to add non-dairy whip cream, a dusting of cinnamon/nutmeg and occasionally a bit of Cinnamon Granola!
 You could also try adding chopped walnuts or pecans.

 Blended pudding: If you prefer a smoother texture, you can make blended pudding.
 Measure all of your ingredients into a high speed blender, adding chia seeds last.
 Puree until smooth!